 The bikini debate

 As I tried on bathing suits recently, I realized how uncomfortable I felt in my own skin.
-My set body weight (the weight my body wants to be at without any restriction, with healthy and balanced body movement, and with a healthy heart) is a lot higher than when my weight was manipulated by an eating disorder.
-It’s has taken some time to make peace with that in clothing.
+My set point weight (the weight my body wants to be at without any restriction, with healthy and balanced body movement, and with a healthy heart) is a lot higher than when my weight was manipulated by an eating disorder.
+It has taken some time to make peace with that in clothing.
 But swimwear is a whole different battle.